mclibrary/twitter-cache-plugin-wordpress/README.md

 tweet-cache-wordpress
 =====================

-Wordpress plugin to cache your twitter timline as an option field and serve it locally in JSON.
+Wordpress plugin to cache your twitter timline into an option field and serve it locally in JSON format via AJAX.

-This plugin is not yet operational!
+Currently, the plugin only adds the option page and is able to save the settings.